Abstract

 Dispersal of seeds is important for the continued survival of a plant species.
 If plants grow too closely together, they compete for light, water, and nutrients.
 Seed dispersal allows offspring to be spread over a wide area and decreases the competition between offspring.

 Seeds are dispersed in several different ways.
 In flowering plants like apple trees, one or more seeds are housed within a fruit.
 The fruit is the portion of the apple that we eat.
 Sweet fruit, like apples, are eaten by animals that disperse the undigested seeds.
 Some fruits can be carried by water, like the coconut.
 Burdock fruits have hooks that attach to an animal's furry coat.
-Dandelion fruits are suspended from feathery "parachutes" that are carried on the wind.
+Dandelion fruits are suspended from feathery "parachutes" that are carried on the wind (Figure 1).
 The fruit of maple and ash trees have wings that let them float on air.

-From "Sailing Seeds: An Experiment in Wind Dispersal," by Steven K. Rice, used with permission.
+Adapted from "Sailing Seeds: An Experiment in Wind Dispersal," by Steven K. Rice, used with permission.

-Terms
+Terms and Concepts

 Questions